aelyo-softworks/ShellBoost-Samples/README.md

 *	**Cloud Folder**: A list of projects based on a common back-end (Cloud Folder Site) representing a cloud storage service hosted somewhere on the internet.

 	*	**Cloud Folder**: A .NET Core console application shell folder.
 Demonstrates file system features (Copy/Paste, Drag/Drop, New menus).
-The server app is an ASP.NET Core web application using SQL Server as a storage back-end.
+The server app is an ASP.NET Core web application using SQL Server or a remote Windows path as a storage back-end.

 	*	**Cloud Folder Site**: An ASP.NET Core application companion of the Cloud Folder sample that implements an API-only file system over the web.
-It's using abstract interfaces, currently implemented with an SQL Database, but other storages can be added.
+It's using abstract interfaces, currently implemented with an SQL Server database or a Windows physical path, but other storages can be added.

 	*	**Cloud Folder Client**: A .NET Core Winforms application.
 Can be used as a front-end to the Cloud Folder Site back-end, independent from the other Cloud Folder and Cloud Folder Sync samples.
 Useful for tests.